 |HG|| host gene

 |MT or M||mitochondrial|

 Each gene record in the HGNC database has one of five states:

 b) Approved: official gene symbols that are publicly available.

 c) Reserved : official gene symbols that are not publicly available, these will be released after a maximum period of six months.

 d) Symbol Withdrawn: previous symbols for genes which now have different approved symbols.

 e) Entry Withdrawn: for symbols which refer to a gene that has since been shown not to exist.

-It is recommended that gene and allele symbols are underlined in manuscript and italicized in print; protein symbols should be represented in standard fonts.
+It is recommended that symbols denoting nucleic acid products (genes, alleles, mRNAs etc) are italicized in print (or underlined in manuscript); symbols denoting amino acid products (proteins)should be represented in standard fonts.
 Italics need not be used in gene catalogs.
 To distinguish between mRNA, genomic DNA and cDNA the relevant prefix should be written in parentheses (mRNA)RBP1, (gDNA)RBP1, (cDNA)RBP1.

 These symbols were formerly obtained from The Genome Database (GDB) and were assigned automatically to arbitrary DNA fragments and loci.
 These symbols comprise five parts e.g. DXS9879E, described by the following guidelines